Table of Contents

 Reducing Late Payment Penalties

-If you receive a high energy bill that you can’t afford to pay, you may have to take on unwanted credit card debt with a high interest rate, dip into emergency savings, or even just pay the bill late.
+If you receive a high energy bill that you can’t afford to pay, you may have to dip into emergency savings, or just pay the bill late.
 The latter could result in late payment penalties.

-With budget billing, you won’t have to worry about a spike in your monthly energy bills.
-This may help you avoid late payments altogether.
+With budget billing, you won’t have to worry about a spike in your monthly energy bills and may feel comfortable putting the bill on autopay, which further ensures you never miss a payment.

 Drawbacks of Budget Billing